denvaar/lets-code-this-biatch/README.md

-# lets-code-this-biatch
+# lets-code-this-thang

 I kept trying to get my wife to program with me.
-She finally caved in to my nagging and said, "Let's code this biatch."
+She finally caved in to my nagging and said, "Let's code this thang."
 So, This is a simple todo list app we made together to demonstrate some basic programming ideas.

 We used [React](https://facebook.github.io/react/) and [Electron](http://electron.atom.io/).